TiddlySpace/tiddlyspacesockets/README.md

     grunt install

 This installs twsock as a global application.
 It will be available in the path to run as `twsock`.

+### Client-side Component

+Make sure `localhost` references are replaced with the target server (e.g. tiddlyspace.com).
+Also make sure `target_server` is set correctly in `.tsapp`.
+Then (from the `client` directory) run:

+    tsapp push <space>_public

+Replace `<space>` with the target space where the client-side code will live.
+Remember, you cannot push to tiddlyspace without prior authentication.
+If you have not done so already:

+    tsapp auth